 You've already decided you're going to treat yourself.
 The server has made a sale.
-Then the voice comes back to offer if you want ice cream too.
+Then the server comes back to offer you ice cream too.
 Why?
 Because they know that vanilla ice cream goes great with pie or cake.
 They've offered you additional value, while potentially earning themselves extra revenue...and a higher tip, don't forget.

 So, you think to yourself, "I like ice cream.
 Ice cream would be tasty right now.
 It's only a little more money to get a lot more out of my order.
 Ok, I'll go with the a la mode."
 The server has successfully employed the necessary upselling techniques for cross selling, and you've gotten an extra treat.
 Everybody wins.

 How does upselling work in a retail business?
 While the products are significantly different, the selling strategy, techniques, and approach are surprisingly similar.

 Just as importantly, you want to increase your product sales while the merchandise is new and before you may have to mark it down.

-Suggestive selling isn't about trickery or misdirection; it's an honest effort to give customers valuable additions while earning extra revenue.
+Suggestive selling isn't about trickery or misdirection; it's an honest effort to provide valuable additions while earning extra revenue.

 Know Your Pairings.
-Before a customer ever walks into the store, you should have a broad selection of complimentary, additional products in your head.
+Before a shopper ever walks into the store, you should have a broad selection of complementary, additional products in your head.
 You obviously can't be upselling every single item in the store, but you should have the general categories down pat.
 Examples of upselling would include shoes and handbags, ties and blazers, watches and cufflinks, and more.
 When somebody makes a purchase from one category, you should already be thinking about upselling all the complementary categories for that item.
-If you are the manager, during down times, you can create scenarios and have your employees suggest their pairing of merchandise.
+If you are the manager, during down times you can create scenarios and have your employees suggest their pairing of merchandise.
 Careful to make sure they justify what they selected and make them explain their logic.